openxla/stablehlo/docs/spec.md

 The values of `comparison_direction` and `compare_type` have the following
 semantics:

-For boolean or integer element types:
+For boolean and integer element types:

 * `EQ`: `lhs = rhs`.
 * `NE`: `lhs != rhs`.